 UNQUOTE

 The deer population is huge and to a large extent parasitic.
 They go to our crops.
-So they live round us, near us.
+So they live round us, near us, on us.

 QUOTE